kkamtikar/DataCleaningProject/CodeBook.md

    6 - LAYING

 9.Feature names are changed to more descriptive and readable names.
-    Feature names starting with 't' are time domain features and the 't' is updated to 'time' Feature names starting with 'f' are time domain features and the 'f' is updated to 'freq' The parentheses in the names are replaced with "fun", an abbreviation for function.
+Feature names starting with 't' are time domain features and the 't' is updated to 'time'.
+Feature names starting with 'f' are time domain features and the 'f' is updated to 'freq'.
+The parentheses in the names are replaced with "fun", an abbreviation for function.

-    The updated column names are assigned to the mean_std_set data frame.
+10.The updated column names are assigned to the mean_std_set data frame.

-10. Using reshape2 package, mean_std_set data is melted into dataMelt for each SubjectID and Activity.
+11.Using reshape2 package, mean_std_set data is melted into dataMelt for each SubjectID and Activity.

-11. Using dplyr package, summarise the melted data, grouped by subject ID, Activity and feature/ variable and calculate mean value and display as average.
+12.Using dplyr package, summarise the melted data, grouped by subject ID, Activity and feature/ variable and calculate mean value and display as average.
 Store the tidy data in TidyData and write to TidyData.txt.
-The final data is tidy data that follows the principles of tidy data.
+The final data is tidy that follows the principles of tidy data.